 How I Snared $6,000 in Client Work My First Week as a Freelance Copywriter …

-I hear it all the time from my copywriting coaching students …
+But the one thing I hear all the time from my copywriting coaching students is …

 "But Jay, I don't have any writing experience to speak of yet.
 Who's going to hire me?"